 ‘It is the first time that Epilepsy Ireland has been involved in an artwork project for teenagers, which has allowed us to reach new families who have not engaged before.
 The teenagers really enjoy meeting each other and coming together and having time without their parents present on site.‘– Edel Curran, Community Resource Officer, Epilepsy Ireland

 The Electric Feathers art project was produced by Helium Arts in partnership with Epilepsy Ireland and in association with the Irish Museum of Modern Art.
-The project was supported through The Artist and Youth Work Residency Scheme, which is funded by The Arts Council and The Department of Children and Youth Affairs, and administered by The National Youth Council of Ireland.
+The project was funded by BNP Paribas Ireland and The Artist and Youth Work Residency Scheme, which is funded by The Arts Council and The Department of Children and Youth Affairs, and administered by The National Youth Council of Ireland.
 We gratefully acknowledge the support of the RHA and The LAB Gallery.
 Many thanks to Edel Curran and her fellow CROs at Epilepsy Ireland who supported the young people throughout the project.